Bg

 • Mimicking behaviors and trying to use things in the intended way

 However, keep in mind that each child develops at their own pace.
-Try not to panic if your baby hasn’t met every single developmental milestone on the checklist and consider where they’re at from a big-picture perspective.
+Try not to panic if your little one hasn’t met every single developmental milestone on the checklist and consider where they’re at from a big-picture perspective.
 If you’re concerned that your child may have a developmental delay, talk to your pediatrician.

 15 month developmental milestones FAQ